Best Frenchie Food: Sensitive Stomach Picks

 How much should I feed my French Bulldog?

-Most adult French Bulldogs need between 500-700 calories per day, but this varies significantly based on activity level, metabolism, and individual factors.
+Most adult French Bulldogs need between 500-700 calories per day, but this varies significantly based on activity level plus metabolism factors.
 Start with package guidelines and adjust based on your dog’s body condition.
 When in doubt, err on the side of less.
 Frenchies are prone to weight gain.

 Should I feed my Frenchie grain-free food?